sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 ## Basic on `how` for a daemonset:
   1) Set up a master cluster
   2) The container images are stored in container registry, like Azure Container Registry
+  3) The manifests are created for each feature.
+     * The manifest describes the runtime options for the docker, like mounts, environment, args, ...
+     * The manifest is assigned with node-selector labels
-  3) Manifests are applied in master.
+  4) Manifests are applied in master.
-     For a better control, manifests can be checked into a github repo.
+     * For a better control, manifests can be checked into a github repo.
-     A tool can watch for updates and apply manifest on each update or remove, if manifest is deleted.
+     * A script running in master can watch for updates and apply manifest on each update or remove, if manifest is deleted.
-  4) Configure SONiC switches with VIP of the cluster
+  5) Configure SONiC switches with VIP of the cluster
+     * The minigraph provides the VIP.
-  5) Run a config command on switch to join the master on user control or transparently.
+  6) Run a config command in switch to join the master manually or transparently.
-  6) For any new manifest, the master applies it to all eligible nodes.
-      * The node downloads the container image from URL in the manifest
-      * The container is started in the node with runtime setup as described in manifest
+  7) The master deploys pods in all eligible nodes that have joined.
-  7) For any manifest update, the master does the following on all eligible nodes
+     * On any manifest update, it stops the current pod running in node and deploy the new one.
-      * Stop the currently running pod
-      * Follow the same steps as above for the new manifest.
+     * On any manifest removed, it stops tbe current pod

 # Problem to solve: